Writers helping writers since 1921 is more than our motto.

 Toronto Branch Executives

-The Canadian Authors Association’s Toronto Branch is managed by a voluntary executive committee.
+The Canadian Authors Association’s Toronto Branch is managed by a voluntary executive committee which collaborates with a voluntary advisory board.

 Co-President Lee Parpart has been writing since she was a kid, and began publishing poetry in 2015 with a little Los Angeles indie outfit called Silver Birch Press.
 Lee has published short fiction in The Nancy Drew Anthology and in Open Book: Ontario’s 2016 What’s Your Story Contest anthology, after her short story won an emerging writer prize.
 Her columns on visual art and cinema have appeared in The Globe and Mail’s Broadcast Week magazine and in The Kingston Whig-Standard, C Magazine, POV magazine, and elsewhere.
 A former film studies lecturer at York University and the University of Toronto, Lee’s scholarly essays on Canadian, U.S. and Irish cinema and television have appeared in nine books and journals.
 She works full-time as an editor and marketing specialist for Iguana Books in Toronto, and serves as programs chair of Editors Toronto.